 School results can be viewed by clicking below.

-By following the link below you can see more detail about standards achieved by Malmesbury pupils and compare them to national outcomes.
+By clicking here you can see more detail about standards achieved by Malmesbury pupils and compare them to national outcomes.